sebastiantoh/tp/docs/DeveloperGuide.md

 **MSS**
 1. User enters the clear command.
-2. StonksBook clears the GUI.
+2. StonksBook clears the chatbox GUI.

     Use case ends.